-- (1) The pro forma column reflects the automatic conversion of all of the outstanding shares of our preferred stock into an aggregate of 10,990,065 shares of common stock upon the completion of this offering. - The pro forma as adjusted column reflects the pro forma adjustments set forth above and the sale of shares of our common stock in this offering at an assumed initial public offering price of per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease each of the amount of cash, working capital, total assets and total stockholders' equity by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease each of cash, working capital, total assets and stockholders' equity by \$ million, assuming the assumed initial public offering price of \$ per share remains the same, and after deducting estimated underwriting discounts and commissions. - We define working capital as current assets less current liabilities.
+(1) The pro forma column reflects the automatic conversion of all of the outstanding shares of our preferred stock into an aggregate of 10,990,065 shares of common stock upon the completion of this offering.

+The pro forma as adjusted column reflects the pro forma adjustments set forth above and the sale of 4,000,000 shares of our common stock in this offering at the initial public offering price of \$10.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

+(3) We define working capital as current assets less current liabilities.